jjdelorme/ContosoUniversity/README.md

  ContosoUniversity/packages.config                     |  20 -------
  17 files changed, 185 insertions(+), 316 deletions(-)
 (END)
 ```

-## Refactor
+# Refactor

-In this section, you make some manual changes to get the application to enable you to build under .NET 5.
+In this section, you need to complete the refactoring by making some manual changes to get the application to enable you to build under .NET 5.
 At this point, we recommend that you switch to [Visual Studio Code](https://code.visualstudio.com/) which is much lighter weight, open source IDE for developing in .NET Core.
 However, you can continue to use Visual Studio if you choose.

-### Remove **App_Start\\\*.*** and **Global.asax**
+## Remove **App_Start\\\*.*** and **Global.asax**

 The downloaded source code directory structure should resemble to following tree.
 The root `\` of the directory contains the `ContainerUniversity.sln` solution file and the project directory is `.\ContosoUniversity\`: